 In the early days of opening the Globe Bookstore & Coffeehouse, in the mid-‘90s, futuristic Vltavská station, on Line C, became my regular.
 After that, when I worked at Radio Free Europe, I got to know every corner of Muzeum station, near to where the radio had its offices.
 These days, my “home” station is Hradčanská, on Line A.

 Anyone who’s ever lived in the same city long enough knows the power of these types of daily associations.
-In Prague, particularly, the city has evolved rapidly over the past three decades – even become unrecognizable in places – but the metro stations have not changed all that much.
-For me, they still serve as handy points of reference, and not just to help me negotiate the city’s geography, but to remember its history -- and mine -- over the years as well.
+Prague has evolved rapidly over the past three decades and even become unrecognizable in places.
+Thankfully, the metro stations have not changed all that much.
+For me, they still serve as handy points of reference, and not just to help me negotiate the city’s geography, but to remember its history -- and mine -- over the years.

 (For more on the history and art of the Prague metro, see the website Metro Art.
 Author John Bills uses the metro stations as starting points for a history of Prague in his book, "Via The Left Bank of the '90s."
 Please feel free to post your own photos of the Prague metro to Twitter and don't forget to tag the pics #RetroMetro.)